 The transgenerational perspective

-Free article: How can grandmothers, uncles, great-grandfathers or long-lost cousins haunt or help a young person’s life?
-Lucy-Jean Lloyd addresses the question in the light of experiencing times when the emotions and issues of the client do not appear to correspond to their immediate circumstances.
+Open article: How can grandmothers, uncles, great-grandfathers or long-lost cousins haunt or help a young person’s life?
+Lucy-Jean Lloyd addresses the question.
 BACP Children and Young People, March 2017

 Admitting the T word